hashberg-io/typing-validation/README.rst

 If the value is invalid for the given type, the `validate` function raises a `TypeError`:

 >>> validate(12, str)
+TypeError: Runtime validation error raised by validate(val, t), details below.
-TypeError: For type <class 'str'>, invalid value: 12
+For type <class 'str'>, invalid value: 12

 For nested types (e.g. parametric collection/mapping types), the full chain of validation failures is shown by the type error:

 >>> validate([0, 1, "hi"], list[int])
+TypeError: Runtime validation error raised by validate(val, t), details below.
-TypeError: For type list[int], invalid value: [0, 1, 'hi']
+For type list[int], invalid value at idx: 2
   For type <class 'int'>, invalid value: 'hi'